Schraetzer

 The schraetzer (Gymnocephalus schraetser), or striped ruffe, is a species of freshwater ray-finned fish belonging to the family Percidae, the perches and related fishes.
-This species is found in the catchment of the Danube river in Europe.
+This species is found in the catchment of the Danube River in Europe.

 Taxonomy

-The schraetzer was first formally described as Perca schraetser by Carl Linnaeus in the 10th edition of Systema Naturaepublished in 1758 with "southern Europe" given as the type locality.
+The schraetzer was first formally described as Perca schraetser by Carl Linnaeus in the 10th edition of Systema Naturae published in 1758, with "southern Europe" given as the type locality.
 This taxon is now considered to be a valid species within the genus Gymnocephalus, the ruffes, within the subfamily Percinae in the family Percidae.

 Etymology

 The schraetzer is classified within the genus Gymnocephalus, a name that means "naked head", an allusion to the scaleless head of these fishes.
 The specific name, schraetser, is derived from vernacular names for this fish in Bavaria.

-Distributiuon and habitat
+Distribution and habitat

 The schraetzer is endemic to the catchment of the Danube River, being found in large and medium sized rivers from the headwaters in Germany downstream to the Danube delta.
 It is found in stretches of rivers with a moderate current and mud or sand river beds.